diefenbach/django-lfs/docs/user/management/marketing/topseller.rst

 Remove top sellers
 ------------------

-To remove top sellers check the checkboxes beside the products you want to remove (within the ``Topseller`` section) and click on ``Remove from topseller``.
+To remove top sellers check the check boxes beside the products you want to remove (within the ``Topseller`` section) and click on ``Remove from topseller``.